AdobeDocs/campaign-web.en/help/v8/content/content-components.md

     >
     >You can add several components into a single structure component and into each column of a structure component.

-1. Adjust the styling attributes for each component using the **[!UICONTROL Component settings]** pane on the right.
+1. Adjust the styling attributes for each component using the **[!UICONTROL Settings]** and **[!UICONTROL Style]** tabs.
 For example, you can change the text style, padding or margin of each component.
 [Learn more about alignment and padding](alignment-and-padding.md)

     ![](assets/email_designer_content_components_settings.png)

-When creating your email content from scratch, **[!UICONTROL Content components]** allows you to further personalize your email with raw, empty components that you can use once placed in an email.
+When creating your email content from scratch, **[!UICONTROL Content]**  components allows you to further personalize your email with raw, empty components that you can use once placed in an email.
-You can add as many **[!UICONTROL Content components]** as you need inside a **[!UICONTROL Structure component]** which defines the layout of your email.
+You can add as many **[!UICONTROL Content]** components as you need inside a **[!UICONTROL Structure]** component which defines the layout of your email.

 ## Container {#container}